 Career and Technical Education (CTE) offers an opportunity to explore career pathways while still in high school.
-CTE programs satisfy the following pathways that students may select for graduation: Career Academy (CTE Completer Program), or Advanced Technology Program.
+CTE Career Academies satisfy the CTE completer program for graduation.
+Career Academy (CTE Completer Program), or Advanced Technology Program.
 Students may also take CTE courses as elective courses within their four-year high school plan.
 The CTE program provides coursework that focuses on career exploration and development of the skills needed for success in postsecondary and workplace experiences.